mglev1n/display-item-order/README.md

 ## Using

 > [!IMPORTANT]
 > Make sure to list the filters in the correct order: 'quarto' must come before 'display-item-order' in your YAML configuration.

-### Basic Usage: Collecting Figures and Tables
+### Basic Usage: Moving Selected Display Items

-By default, this extension will collect all figures and tables with cross-references (prefixed with `fig-` and `tbl-`) and place them at the end of your document in sections titled "Figures" and "Tables".
+By default, all cross-referenced items remain in their original positions in the document.
+You can specify which items to move to the end using the `display-item-order` option:

 ````qmd
 ---